bertrandong/tp/docs/DeveloperGuide.md

 After parsing the `cancel` command, the `LogicManager` will call the `Model#deleteOrder(id)` which calls `AddressBook#deleteOrder(id)`.
 The `Order` instance will then call its own `removeOrder(id)` which will remove this order from the customer's `ArrayList<Order>`.

-#### Future Changes
-Have another `fulfil` command which removes an order and logs the completed order in a file. `cancel` instead is used when an order is cancelled without being completed, and will not be logged.

 ### Find customer or order feature

 #### Implementation